dhall-lang/dhall-lang/standard/README.md

 only deal with double-quoted string literals.
 Consequently, there are no separate rules for type-checking or normalizing multi-line string literals.

-You can find the logic for desugaring multi-line string literals to double-quoted string literals in the following separate document:
+The logic for desugaring multi-line string literals to double-quoted string literals is implemented in a judgment:

+    to-double-quotes(s₀) = s₁

+You can find the details of this judgment in the following separate document:

 * [Multi-line literal semantics](./multiline.md)